rundeck/rundeck/docs/en/developer/03-step-plugins.md

 ## Script-based Step Plugins

-*Note:* Currently only Node Steps can be implemented as script-based plugins.
+*Note:* Currently these type of plugins can be implemented as script-based plugins:

+* Node Steps - the plugin will execute the script *locally* on the Rundeck server for each node
+* Remote Script Node Steps - the plugin will execute the script *remotely* on each node

 See the [Plugin Development - Script Plugin Development](plugin-development.html#script-plugin-development) for the basics of developing script-based plugins for Rundeck.

-Use the service name `WorkflowNodeStep`.
+Use the service name for the plugin type:

+* `WorkflowNodeStep`
+* `RemoteScriptNodeStep`

 For configuration properties, see the [Plugin Development - Configurable Resource Model Source Script Plugin](plugin-development.html#configurable-resource-model-source-script-plugin).